 - Keep it simple.
 Visual story telling, for travel photography, is about creating a collection of images that convey a sense of place.
 Trying to capture that singular image that your friends, family (or editor somewhere) will swoon over, will take valuable time away from the rest of the story.
 Odds are that a completely unscripted, unintended, brilliant scene will come along and you’ll be there to capture it.

 - Be conservative, but be good.
 This is not a political suggestion, even though this is Charleston.
 No, this is about doing the best you can to capture images quickly and well, then moving on to the next image.
 If you’re a professional photographer, you know this.
 Enough said.
-What I often find, working with amateur photographers in workshops, is a need to overshoot.
-Dozens of images of the same scene.
+Working with amateur photographers in workshops and tutoring sessions, I often see a need to overshoot.
+Dozens of images of the same scene, hoping that at least one of them is a keeper.
 Control this and your work, and life, will be better for it.
 Think quality, not quantity.

 Now, to Charleston.